-Though each room is individual, the theme is cool, calming grey and blue walls and tiles, injected with bright bursts of yellow and orange chairs and cushions.
-The family rooms’ children’s quarters exhibit quirky toy dog characters fixed to the wall with fun attire such as glasses and even a smoking pipe, to make you smile.
+Though each room is individually designed, the overall theme is cool and calming with grey and blue walls and tiles, injected with bright bursts of yellow and orange chairs and cushions.

 A good night’s sleep is guaranteed on top of a luxury mattress from The White Company.
 Opt for a room with a sea view and sink into a comfy chair to take it all in.

-Elemis toiletries compliment the modern, stylish bathrooms and, in-keeping with increasingly environmentally aware guests, the coffee machines use plastic-free compostable capsules.
-To be in one of these rooms is to sense the history of the house while feeling the modernity of the interior design.
+Elemis toiletries compliment the modern, stylish bathrooms and, in keeping with increasingly environmentally aware guests, the coffee machines use plastic-free compostable capsules.

 The hotel team certainly make use of the produce on the hotel’s doorstep with a seasonally changing ‘Market Menu’.
-Expect to find ingredients such as Fowey mussels, Cornish brie and new potatoes, Treleavens ice cream, fudge from the shop down the road, fresh fish collected from the fish market by the chef every morning and incredible Da Bara Bakery pastries.
+Expect to find ingredients such as Fowey mussels, Cornish brie and new potatoes, Treleavens ice cream, fudge from the shop down the road, fresh fish collected from the fish market by the chef every morning and incredible pastries from nearby Da Bara Bakery.

-The friendly knowledgable staff are passionate about the locality of the produce and are on-hand to guide you through the menu options.
-For dinner I had crostini topped with Cornish crab, followed by perfectly cooked local Mevagissey lemon sole, fennel salad, roasted Cornish new potatoes, East Coast brown shrimp butter and concluded with a Cornish cheese platter.
+The friendly, knowledgeable staff are passionate about the locality of the produce and are on-hand to guide you through the menu options.
+For dinner, I had crostini topped with Cornish crab, followed by perfectly cooked local Mevagissey lemon sole, fennel salad, roasted Cornish new potatoes, East Coast brown shrimp butter, and rounded off with a Cornish cheese platter.

-Nibbles are available throughout the day, ranging from a traditional afternoon tea accompanied by the famous Cornish clotted cream to a healthy platter of hummus and crudités.
+Nibbles are available throughout the day, ranging from a traditional afternoon tea accompanied by the famous Cornish clotted cream to healthier platters of hummus and crudités.

 More information about Fowey Hall Hotel